-- An application for admission. - Official transcripts of all undergraduate and graduate coursework showing a bachelor's degree from a regionally accredited four-year college or
+- An application for admission. - Official transcripts of all undergraduate and graduate coursework showing a bachelor's degree from a regionally accredited fouryear college or university, with a minimum undergraduate GPA of 3.0. - A statement of purpose of two to three pages (double-spaced) showing skills in written communication, articulating interest in counseling as a profession, and demonstrating maturity to work in a counseling setting. - Two letters of recommendation, preferably one professional and one personal, highlighting any relevant counseling experience and which speaks to the character of the applicant.

-- A statement of purpose of two to three pages (double-spaced) showing skills in written communication, articulating interest in counseling as a profession, and demonstrating maturity to work in a counseling setting. - Two letters of recommendation, preferably one professional and one personal, highlighting any relevant counseling experience and which speaks to the character of the applicant. - A resume documenting education and experience in psychology, mental health, or related fields. - At their own expense, applicants must obtain and pass a criminal background check. - A personal interview with the Admissions Committee. - A minimum score of 550 on the TOEFL (213 on the computer TOEFL) for applicants from non-English speaking countries.
+- A resume documenting education and experience in psychology, mental health, or related fields. - At their own expense, applicants must obtain and pass a criminal background check. - A personal interview with the Admissions Committee. - A minimum score of 550 on the TOEFL (213 on the computer TOEFL) for applicants from non-English speaking countries.

-Admission Requirements for Master of Education (M.Ed) and Graduate Certificates in ESOL, Physical Education or Special Education falls below a 3.0, then they may submit a one page supplemental essay to the Admissions Committee explaining the situation and reasons for admission consideration).
+Admission Requirements for Master of Education (M.Ed) and Graduate Certificates in ESOL, Physical Education, Reading Intervention, or Special Education